Dive Into a Timber Rafting Nature Break With Vildmark i Varmland

-Gemma relaxing along the river.
 The couple says the overall experience Vildmark provided was positive.
-“It is a very unique experience and there aren’t really negatives, apart from perhaps mosquitoes, but rather challenges, says Russell.
+“It is a very unique experience and there aren’t really negatives, apart from perhaps mosquitoes, but rather challenges says Russell.

 “We were impressed that although we completed the holiday as a couple there were many families, with young children taking part in the same adventure,” says Gemma.

-Kristina Kulyabina is an editorial assistant at GoNOMAD.com.
+Kristina Kulyabina is a former editorial assistant at GoNOMAD.com.
 She also blogs for Let’s Go, a student travel guide.
 She is a freelance writer based in Western Mass with multimedia experience.
 Kristina attended UMass Amherst for a B.A. in journalism and an international relations certificate.